 The out-and-back hike to the summit of Little Calf Mountain is short and sweet.
 It’s 1.7-miles and is a nice hike to end the day if you want to squeeze in one more.

-This hike is a stone’s throw from the Rockfish Gap entrance in the park’s South District, so it’s also an easy one to do if you’re spending time in Waynesboro.
+This short hike is a stone’s throw from the Rockfish Gap entrance in the park’s South District.
+It’s an easy one to do if you’re spending time in Waynesboro.

 The summit of Little Calf Mountain is more a lovely meadow than a rocky outcrop.
 Still, the scenic views are rewarding, especially at the end of a long day.